MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/rcs-lcs-repo-dep-faq.md

 ### Going forward

-Use the visual designers in RCS to:
+Use the visual designers in RCS for the following purposes:

 - Extend the Microsoft-provided templates.
 - Create new configurations that your organization requires.
-- Customize Globalization features for Electronic invoicing and Tax Calculation services.
+- Customize Globalization features for Electronic invoicing and the Tax Calculation service.

-Use the Globalization repository to:
+Use the Globalization repository for the following purposes:

-- Access Microsoft-produced configurations and globalization features.
+- Access Microsoft-produced configurations and Globalization features.
-- Upload configurations that you created or extended to the Global repository for storage, and to share across your organization's Dynamics applications environments or external organization.
+- Upload configurations that you created or extended to the Global repository for storage, and share them across your organization's Dynamics 365 application environments or with external organizations.
 For more information, see [Create ER configuration in RCS and upload to Global repo](rcs-global-repo-upload.md).

 ## Frequently asked questions